Montserrat Monastery, Girona & Costa Brava Day Trip with Lunch

 Suitable for all physical fitness levels

-Be sure to bring your passport or ID card, comfortable shoes, sunglasses, and comfortable clothes for a pleasant and enjoyable tour.
+Please bring your passport or ID card, comfortable shoes, and comfortable clothing.

-Tour may be cancelled or rescheduled due to inclement weather.
+This tour may be canceled or rescheduled due to inclement weather.

 The tour may be affected by special circumstances.